Insight

 Make team selling work with the right tools

-Team selling succeeds when everyone works from the same playbook, communicates clearly, and gets the support they need.
+Team selling succeeds when every agent works from the same playbook, knows exactly when to hand off, and gets coached on what actually closes calls.

-• Coach reps in real-time with sentence-level feedback during live calls.
+• Coach agents in real time with sentence-level feedback during live calls.

-• Send targeted coaching notes to reps and weekly performance rollups to managers.
+• Send targeted coaching notes directly to agents and weekly performance rollups to managers.

 • Automate after-hours qualification with AI voice agents so no lead goes cold.